pgpbpadilla/pgpbpadilla.github.io/_drafts/semi-conductors.md

 - wafer manufactoring
 - fab vs fabless
 - what is a foundry
-- AMSL, TSMC and EUV LLC
+- AMSL, TSMC and EUV LLC-
+- Carl Zeizz exclusive partnership with AMSL

 ## References